+Then, add in the brown sugar, salt, ground ginger, and allspice.
+Stir the mixture and then add the pears.
 Let the topping cook for 1-2 minutes.
 Just long enough for the pears to soften and the sauce to cook down.

+Last, turn off the heat and serve the pork chops with the warm pear topping.
 That’s it, your cast iron pork chops recipe is done!
 Kim and I hope you enjoy it and wish you all the best 🙂

 - Do you cook pork chops covered or uncovered?
 When searing pork chops in a pan, I cook mine uncovered.
 The searing process will lock-in the natural juices in the meat.
 When cooking pork in the oven, I cover it because the dry heat of an oven will dry out the chops.